refinery/refinerycms-blog/readme.md

 ## Requirements

-Refinery CMS version 3.0.0 or above.
+Refinery CMS version 4.0.0 or above (Ruby 2.2 or above).

 ## Install